What is "Integrated" learning at Better World Ed?

 That makes kids really curious about, well, all aspects of learning.
 Research shows this is the skeleton key.

 Our work is based around what we've learned through testing/experiences and from the science around social and emotional development.
 CASEL, Character Lab, and the Greater Good Science Center are examples.
-We think it matters that brain science shows how important integrating SEL with academics is.
-Reading an article like this about Resilience and Grit is great; we have seen the best learning can happen when this kind of reading is paired with real-world examples from diverse cultures, all integrated with academic content.
+We think it matters that brain science shows how important integrating empathy building with academics is.

 And here's a fun thing we reflect on sometimes: